What’s in the Climate Bill?

 Mark Ruskell and Claudia Beamish proposed a suite of amendments to introduce a target for low-carbon infrastructure investment; improve reporting on emissions from public bodies; improve the depth and detail of information presented in the carbon assessment of the budget; and improve the scrutiny of infrastructure investment plans, bills and secondary legislation.
 The Cabinet Secretary “whole-heartedly” agreed “that the links between infrastructure decisions and greenhouse gas emissions need to be carefully analysed and understood”, and agreed that further work would take place, including a review of “current processes and outputs around budget information as it relates to climate change”.

-Further discussions were also agreed to in relation to amendments from Maurice Golden, Liam Macarthur, and Angus Macdonald.
+Further discussions were also agreed to in relation to amendments from Maurice Golden, Liam McArthur, and Angus MacDonald.

 Where do we go from here?